London Freelance Branch meetings

 Tax and National Insurance

 No, don't hide under the blankets.
-We plan to talk about organising opposition to the plan to make us file four tax returns a year.
+We will be talking about organising opposition to the plan to make us file four tax returns a year.
 And celebrating the government's sharp U-turn on National Insurance rates.
 And briefing you on other issues with National Insurance.

 |Thu Jul 27||Meeting for members new to freelancing|